The world’s finest electric generator…

 Portable Electric’s VOLTstack power stations deliver reliable, instant power whenever and wherever you need it.

-The VOLTstack uses clean, renewable power – no fumes, no noise and no excessive costs.
+The VOLTstack is a battery electric generator – no fumes, no noise and no excessive costs.
 Simply flip a switch for silent, emissions-free portable power.
 No matter the need, the VOLTstack is revolutionizing the way we power our world.

-Capable of working alongside or replacing your gas/diesel generator, the VOLTstack generates valuable new opportunities:
+Capable of replacing your gas/diesel generator, the VOLTstack will change the way you use power – forever.

 The most robust, reliable and fast charging power stations in the world.

 Portable plug and play power.
 Charges in 2.5 hours.
 Solar PV charging capable.